Severson-Group/bm-modeling/README.md

 ```

 ## [`MP`](./MP/)

-This folder contains Simulink files for multiphase only, along with the implementation of a system identification.
+This folder contains Simulink files for multiphase combined windings as well as an example implementation of system identification techniques.

 ## [`PMSM`](./PMSM/)

-This folder contains Simulink files for simulating current regulation of a normal motor.
+This folder contains Simulink files for simulating current regulation of a standard three phase motor.

 ### [`prototypes`](./prototypes/)

-This folder contains the Simulink model used to control bearingless motor prototypes in eLev lab.
+This folder contains the Simulink model used to control bearingless motor prototypes in the [eLev Lab](https://elev.umn.edu/).